Overview

 “School leaver” is a term used by Australians (and those in the UK) that refers to someone who has graduated high school.

-Australia offers professional undergraduate programs—like medicine or veterinary science—that may require an applicant to apply straight from high school without having any post-secondary education.
+Australia offers professional undergraduate programs—like medicine or veterinary science—that allow an applicant to apply straight from high school without having any post-secondary education.
 In their admissions requirements, you may see “open to school leavers only,” so anyone who has post-secondary studies (completed or not), aren’t eligible to apply.

 When are the application deadlines?

-Variable; however, candidates are encouraged to apply as early as possible before the deadline.
-Most OzTREKK students begin their applications in January / February for the following February / March start date.
+Application deadlines vary by university.
+Often there are multiple deadline rounds for the veterinary programs and you’re encouraged to apply as early as possible before the deadline.
+Most OzTREKK students begin their applications in January/February.

-If you failed to meet conditions due to the CASPer situational judgement test, you’ll need to re-apply for next available intake, and you’ll be required to retake the test.
-Your application must be submitted to UQ before you’ll be able to register for the test.
+If you failed to meet conditions of an offer due to the Casper situational judgement test, you’ll need to re-apply for next available intake, and you’ll be required to retake the test.
+Your application must be submitted to the university before you’ll be able to register for the test.
+Please read Applying to veterinary schools in Australia: What is the Casper test? for more information

 What if I lack animal-handling experience?